sciustechnologia/sciustechnologia.github.io/index.md

 > my experience in testing and technical writing.

-## Some of the devices and software I tested as a QA Engineer:
+## Some of the devices I tested as a QA Engineer:

 ### 1 Google Assistant (e2e) testing